-Students may use their phones only when given permission by their teacher.
+Eleventh and Twelfth-grade students may use their phones only when given permission by their teacher.
 Each Instructor will have their class rules concerning electronic devices in their syllabus.
-If cell phones become an issue they will be collected.

 Student I.D.
 Cards

 All students are issued an identification card that they are expected to carry at all times and shown upon request from a College official.
 I.D. cards are obtained from the Enrollment Management Office and serve as the student's identification to be presented whenever books are checked out from the library or when textbooks are rented from the bookstore.
 The I.D. cards are also used daily by students to sign in/sign out and used for class attendance.
 A lost card should be reported immediately to the Registrar's Office.
 A replacement I.D. card will then be made at the cost of \$10.00.